LagTheSystem/SystemDocs/README.md

 Currently a host of all the documentation for my projects.
 View it [here](https://docs.lagthesystem.dev) I'm still building the website itself, so you won't be able to find any real documentation yet, but you can find an example document [here.](https://docs.lagthesystem.dev/docs/example)

-## Future Roadmap
+## Future Plans
-While a specific roadmap hasn't been made yet, I do have some possible plans for the future.
-I currently believe this project could go one of two ways, it will either be:

-    a.
-An open source word processing app accessible through the web or an app

-        or

-    b.
-An open source framework for designing simple documentation websites
+I am currently working on changing the direction of this project into a sort of Google Docs clone.
+You can check on the development of this on my [experimental page](https://docs.lagthesystem.dev/experiments/example)